 With a natural stone or through-body porcelain, you can polish the edge of the tile to create a soft, professional-looking transition.
 We can polish tiles for you or you can rent a polisher for a do-it-yourself installation.

 You can also utilize Schluter edge metal, which come in a wide variety of profiles and finishes for a long, continuous, clean-looking edge.

 If you choose any size of tiles for your countertop, you’ll need grout to go between them.
-On a well-used bathroom vanity (where you could have spilled make-up, toothpaste, soap, or small water puddles) your grout can take a lot of abuse.
+On a well-used bathroom vanity (where you could have spilled makeup, toothpaste, soap, or water) your grout can suffer a lot of abuse.